 Study of Heart Failure Risk

-Researchers investigated the relationship between drinking and heart failure risk.
+Researchers looked the link between drinking and heart failure risk.
 They studied 33,760 Swedish men age 45 to 79 at the beginning of the study.
-At that time they had no heart failure, diabetes mellitus or myocardial infarction.
-All former drinkers were excluded from the analysis.
-This eliminated any biasing effects from ‘sick quitters’ among abstainers.
+At that time they had had no heart failure, diabetes or heart attack.
+All former drinkers were excluded from the study.
+So there was no biasing from “sick quitters” among abstainers.

-Over the follow-up period of 14 years, 2,916 of the men were either hospitalized (2,139) for or died (777) of heart failure.
-A U-shaped relationship was found between drinking level and heart failure risk.
+The follow-up period was 14 years.
+Of the men, 2,916 were either hospitalized (2,139) for or died (777) of heart failure.
+A U-shaped link was found between drinking level and heart failure risk.

 Having seven to 14 drinks weekly gave the greatest protection.
 It led to a 19% lower heart failure risk.
 That’s compared to abstainers.

 - Djousse, L. and Gaziano, J. Alcohol consumption and heart failure in hypertensive US male physicians.
 Am.
 J. Card,102(5), 593-597.